sudoDeVinci/devinciSpaceFrontend/README.md

 <br>

-## TODO: Window Configs
+## Window Configs

 Since Windows are simply divs, our main way of controlling them is changing their CSS properties in response to actions.
-For windows, there are a number of these key values we care about:
+For windows, there are a number of these key values we care about which are defined within the `WindowConfig`:

     - width - Window width in pixels
     - height - Window height in pixels